home-assistant/developers.home-assistant/docs/entity_registry_index.md

  - MAC address of a device
  - latitude/longitude

 If a device has a single serial but provides multiple entities, combine the serial with unique identifiers for the entities.
-For example, if a device measures both temperature and humidithy, you can uniqueley identify the entities using `{serial}-{sensor_type}`.
+For example, if a device measures both temperature and humidity, you can uniquely identify the entities using `{serial}-{sensor_type}`.